we3lab/eeco/docs/complexities.rst

 Bundling
 ********
 In the United States, generation, transmission, and distribution charges are commonly bundled into a single electricity energy charge.
-However, in some cases facilities pay separate generation (or supply) and delivery (or transmission and distribution) charges to a single provider or to generation and delivery providers separately.
+However, in some cases, facilities pay separate generation (or supply) and delivery (or transmission and distribution) charges to a single provider or to generation and delivery providers separately.
 For example, in much of the Texas interconnection, delivery and generation service providers are distinct.

 We developed a second categorization scheme for electricity tariffs based on the extent to which generation and delivery charges are bundled: